Alps 2 Ocean Cycle Trail: Braemar Station to Twizel

 Continuing on a gravel road over hilly terrain, this 43 km section takes in the southern shore of Lake Pukaki and the hydro-electric system of the area around Twizel once on sealed roads.
-Towards Twizel, the cycle trail leads across Pukaki Flats, an area of tussock grasslands typical for the Mackenzie basin.
-Twizel is the largest town along the cycle path until the end at Oamaru.
+Towards Twizel, the cycle trail leads across the Pukaki Flats, an area of tussock grasslands that are typical for the Mackenzie basin.
+Twizel is the largest town along the cycle path until the conclusion at Oamaru.

 Twizel to Lake Ōhau

 The third section is 38 km long and is the only one with a slight gain in elevation.
 It partly follows canals that are part of the hydro-electric system connecting the glacial lakes.
-A cycle trail goes around the southern shore of Lake Ōhau, finishing on a sealed road to Lake Ohau Alpine Village and the Lake Ohau Lodge.
+A cycle trail goes around the southern shore of Lake Ōhau, finishing on a sealed road to Lake Ohau Alpine Village and the Lake Ōhau Lodge.

 Lake Ōhau to Omarama

-The dedicated cycle trail in this section leads through remnants of old beech forest and includes the biggest elevation changes, climbing about 400 m along the Ōhau Range to the highest point on the trail at over 900 m above sea level, before descending to finish a total of about 100 m lower after a total length of 40 km.
+The next section leads through an old beech forest and includes the biggest elevation changes.
+It climbs about 400 m along the Ōhau Range to the highest point of the trail at over 900 m above sea level, before descending to about 100 m lower after a total length of 40 km.

 Omarama to Otematata

-The first half of this 24 km section over the Omarama Saddle is on a dedicated cycle trail next to SH83, the second half is on the state highway itself.
+The first half of this 24 km section over the Omarama Saddle is on a dedicated cycle trail next to SH83, from Sailors Cutting the trail follows the edge of Lake Benmore to Benmore Dam.
+From here it is a 6 km detour off the main route to Otematata.